vlux/MovieTickets/README.md

 The register.html is the webpage that check the input information.

-I will go on fixing my os...

-And find the girl 'JingJing'!
+I will go on fixing my os...and find the girl 'JingJing'!

 ### Mission: